Pikalex04/AnarchyDumper.py/README.md

 > Isn't it a bit too powerful? ***Well, perhaps that's because it's coming from people who live in Anarchy to people who live in Anarchy.***

 **Are there any cons?** Well, yes. *Since the AnarchyDumper dumps so many things, the size of each dump will be pretty...
 Fat.*
-But I am pretty sure they will not be THAT big (*for a channel with over 1 milion messages around 500 MB should be enough*).
+But I am pretty sure they will not be THAT big (*10 messages are around 37 KB with the version Faccilli*).

 By the way, it is not slow at all.
 It may look like it is because it dumps a lot of things, but it is pretty optimized so you should not run in any performance issues.